Devin Jones: Racing career

 2013 was a landmark year for Jones as he made his first start in the NASCAR Craftsman Truck Series driving a Young's Motorsports truck at Martinsville Speedway for the Kroger 250.
 Jones would qualify 26th and finish in the 24th position.
-He also ran part-time in the UARA-STARS late model stock touring series, recording five top 10s in six starts.
+He also ran part-time in the UARA-STARS late model stock touring series, recording five top-tens in six starts.

 It was announced that in 2014, Jones would be returning his focus to road racing and competing in the Mazda MX-5 Cup for CJ Wilson Racing with sponsor VeriStor Systems.
 Jones would finish the season sixth in points, one of the top rookies, with a best finish of fourth at Road Atlanta during the Petit Le Mans weekend.
 Jones made a start in the NASA Racing Series in November and won in his first start, driving a Miata MX-5.

 Jones would return to the Global MX-5 Cup in 2015 driving a VeriStor Systems sponsored entry.
-With top-5 finishes at NOLA Motorsports Park and Canadian Tire Motorsports Park.
+With top-five finishes at NOLA Motorsports Park and Canadian Tire Motorsports Park.
 He would also make his debut in the IMSA Continental Tire SportsCar Challenge.
 Jones would earn a pole position and set a new track record at Canadian Tire Motorsports Park in only his second IMSA start driving a Mazda MX-5 for ALARA Racing.

 During the 2016 season, Jones ran full-time in the IMSA Continental Tire SportsCar Challenge driving a Porsche Cayman for Bodymotion Racing.
 Jones went on to claim a podium finish at Watkins Glen International, claim rookie of the year and finish the season fifth in the final points standings.

 In 2017, Jones joined the No. 07 of SS-Green Light Racing for his NASCAR Xfinity Series debut at Watkins Glen International.
 He would make the race on qualifying speed and finish in the 26th position.
-Jones also continued to race for Bodymotion Racing in IMSA during the season, driving the #31 Porsche Cayman.
+Jones also continued to race for Bodymotion Racing in IMSA during the season, driving the No. 31 Porsche Cayman.

 Jones ran a full season in the IMSA Michelin Pilot Challenge in 2018 driving for BimmerWorld Racing in a BMW.
 He would have a breakthrough season winning four races at Daytona, Mosport, Road America and Laguna Seca.
 He would also score three poles in that same season and won the ST championship in its last season as a class in IMSA.

 The 2019 season saw continued success.
 Jones and new co-driver James Clay, owner of BimmerWorld Racing competed in the GS class in the IMSA, driving a BMW M4 GT4 car.
 The duo would score two podiums and Jones would set the fastest lap of the race three times at Watkins Glen International, Sebring International Raceway and Road Atlanta.
 The team would finish the season third in the final points standings in the ultra-competitive class.